-Before starting any of these medications, it is important to have a detailed discussion with a doctor about the risks and benefits of taking them during pregnancy.
+Before starting any of these medications, it is important for people to have a detailed discussion with a doctor about the risks and benefits of taking them during pregnancy.

-Some medicine should be completely avoided by pregnant women, including methotrexate, psoralens plus UVA (PUVA), and Toctino (alitretinoin).
+A pregnant person should completely avoid certain treatments.
+These include methotrexate, psoralens plus UVA (PUVA), and Toctino (alitretinoin).

 Home remedies can be very effective in managing some of the discomforts associated with eczema.

 Some home remedies a person can try include:

 - Moisturizing: Regularly using moisturizers and emollients is crucial when treating eczema.
 Choose a gentle, scent-free, and hypoallergenic lotion.

 - Taking warm showers: Hot showers can dry out the skin.
 Switch to lukewarm water instead, and moisturize immediately after getting out of the shower or bath.